ejw-data/tableau-citibike/README.md

 ## Data Source
 Citibike provides data at this S3 bucket:  https://s3.amazonaws.com/tripdata/index.html

-A zipped version of the file is also provided.
+A zipped version of the file is also provided in the data folder

 <br>